mhelmich/carbon-copy/README.md

 * serves as abstraction to not deal with galaxy concepts directly
 * probably explain things on the example of a data block
 * after that mention a bunch of other data structures and we're good

+### Catalog

+* is the directory of everything living in dist-bc
+* keeps track of all high-level data structures (tables, indexes, result sets, etc.)

 ### Query Parsing